When the Vikings discovered America 2020

 Nova Scotia – Louisbourg

-We have around 150 nautical miles before reaching Nova Scotia's coast.
+We have about 150 nautical miles before we are heading under Nova Scotia's coast.
 The island was originally populated by Mi'kmaq Indians before the British established a port in 1605.
 Later, in particular, Scots arrived - not least for the homely-looking coastlines along Cape Breton Island.

 However, it is again the French commitment to the area that we focus on during today's landing.
 We have reached the beautiful natural harbor of the city of Louisbourg and will visit the French fortress Fort Louisbourg on the opposite bank of the bay.
 Here, too, England and France were battled for power in eastern Canada, and the fort changed "hands" several times during the 18th century.